camb416/video-table-interactive/README.md

 The two plist files are included in the doc folder of this repository, while the jpg and mov files in the assets folder will not be tracked.

+<h3>TroubleShooting</h3>
+- If the touch sensors are not working properly, try unplugging the audio amp as ground-loop interference can wreak havoc on them, especially considering there is no common ground between the Mac Mini and the Gilderfluke (they both get power over IEC-C7 "shotgun" connectors).

+- If the touch sensors are not working at all, check the SETTINGS.plist file and make sure "usesensors" is true.
+Also confirm that the serial numbers match the boards as labeled in the casework.
+Note that if there are two specified, they BOTH need to be connected or neither will work.

 Icon Art by VectorLady.com.  http://vectorlady.com/kitchen-icons/